 Not sure about what to expect from a Headwater holiday?
 Wondering what you’ll need to take, how you’ll get there, or even which holiday to choose?
 Don’t worry – simply click on any of the categories below to discover everything you need to know.

 We offer both independent and group walking holidays.
 On independent walks you have the flexibility to explore at your own pace and discover the heart of your chosen region.
-On our guided walking holidays you will walk in a group (typically 4-16 people) along with a resident Headwater rep or one of our expert local guides.
+On our guided walking holidays you will walk in a group (typically 4-16 people) along with an expert local guides.
 They will tailor the walks to suit the ability and interests of the group.

 On hotel-to-hotel holidays we will move all your luggage for you.
 Simply pack it away in the morning before you leave and it will be waiting for you on arrival at your next hotel.
 All you need to carry is you route notes, maps, and any food and drink you'll need during the day.
 For more strenuous holidays you should also take any necessary clothing too.

 On our independent hotel-to-hotel holidays your route will take you from one hotel to the next.
 Our detailed route notes and maps (all included in the price) guide your way, but give you the opportunity for some additional exploring.

 On our independent single-centre holidays we provide maps and walking suggestions - it's up to you how often you walk, and where you explore.

 On guided walking holidays there will be a different trip each day - tailored to suit the ability and interests of the group, and the local weather conditions.

 All Headwater independent walks are researched by Headwater staff, in collaboration with the local authorities.
 Our routes are carefully selected to give you a real insight into your chosen destination, weather it's quaint little villages, spectacular panoramas, or touristic honeypots.
 All this information is included in the detailed route notes that you'll receive in your pre-holiday pack.
 Why not download a sample copy to see?